 about

-severe has been conceptualised in direct response to the COVID-19 crisis but it has also evolved from the combined experience of partners in an emerging field of social innovation and social enterprise.
 Increasingly policymakers and educators have recognised the potential of social innovation as a way of tackling societal challenges through social enterprise and other disruptive approaches.

-Because of its emphasis on grassroots movements, collaboration as well as the harnessing of digital technologies, in a post COVID-19 world, social innovation and the role of social enterprises and other values-led entities is more important than ever.
+Because of its emphasis on grassroots movements, collaboration, as well as the harnessing of digital technologies, in a post COVID-19 world, social innovation and the role of social enterprises and other values-led entities is more important than ever.
 It is also crucial that our students, who face an increasingly challenging world, are equipped with the awareness and skills to tackle these questions head-on.

-The project is coordinated by Glasgow Caledonian University which has several years’ experience coordinating projects under the Erasmus+ Strategic Partnerships as well as CBHE and Knowledge Alliances Programmes, specialising in the field of Social Innovation.
+The project was coordinated by Glasgow Caledonian University which has several years’ experience coordinating projects under the Erasmus+ Strategic Partnerships as well as CBHE and Knowledge Alliances Programmes, specialising in the field of Social Innovation.

 The project partners all have a range of specialist experience in areas relating to the field: the University of Aveiro, specialising in design thinking and social innovation; Dublin City University specialising in student entrepreneurship and ideation; Servizi Didattici e Scientifici per l Universita Di Firenze, specialising in social enterprise support and the related ecosystem; Universidad Pompeu Fabra, specialising in service learning and microcredit; Montpelier Business School, specialising in responsible finance and social innovation.